opensearch-project/dashboards-docker-images/README.md

+# :warning: We are archiving this repo as all docker related development are currently reside in the [opensearch-build](https://github.com/opensearch-project/opensearch-build/tree/main/docker) repository.

 ## OpenSearch Dashboards Docker Images

 Main repository where Dockerfiles for OpenSearch Dashboards are hosted.
 These docker files are used to build images for OpenSearch Dashboards Offical Images